Skip to main content

 GPAL Event Handler file

-It is recommended to use in-line state machines as described in example configuration.
-However, if needed you can also inject into a GPAL event handler per the following example.
+It is recommended that you use in-line State Machines, as described in the example configuration.
+However, you can also inject into a GPAL Event Handler.

 eventHandler {